EOCOnline/rangertrak/README.md

 ## Future Roadmap

 - To work with out flaws!
-- Issues should be moving from a spreadsheet to [the standard Issues Page](https://github.com/EOCOnline/rangertrak/issues)
+- Issues should be moving from a spreadsheet to [the standard GitHub Issues Page](https://github.com/EOCOnline/rangertrak/issues)
 - Enhance map markers to better highlight paths, teams, statuses.
 - Reload data from local files.
 - Allow loading of additional map layers (e.g., an image of trails, local features) perhaps with <https://github.com/publiclab/Leaflet.DistortableImage>
 - improved docs: screenshots and architectural diagrams.
 - consider <https://github.com/EventEmitter2/EventEmitter2> for multi-threaded msgs with service workers.
+- consider adding heatmaps, or https://github.com/eurostat/gridviz
 - Optionally publish field reports to a server if Internet access allows: for display at a central EOC or even by participants out in the field with data or cell coverage.

 ## Items (still) requiring online access